marcosbilobram/ondoor-API/README.md

 | code | desc
 |-|-
-| 200 | Data from restaurantDTO returned
+| 200 | Data from restaurant returned
-| 404 | There is no productDTOS in restaurantDTO
+| 404 | There is no productDTOS in restaurant
 ----

-## Find restaurantDTO productDTOS by categoryDTO
+## Find restaurant productDTOS by categoryDTO

-'GET' ondoor/restaurantDTO/productDTOS?categoryDTO={find productDTOS by categoryDTO}
+'GET' ondoor/restaurant/productDTOS?categoryDTO={find productDTOS by categoryDTO}

 | Attribute | type | mandatory | desc
 |-------|------|:-------------:|---